-This document can be viewed on the CNSC website at nuclearsafety.gc.ca.
+This document can be viewed on the CNSC website.
 To request a copy of the document in English or French, please contact:

 Canadian Nuclear Safety Commission 280 Slater Street P.O.
-Box 1046, Station B Ottawa, Ontario K1P 5S9 CANADA
+Box 1046, Station B Ottawa, ON K1P 5S9 Canada